-Information relating to your programme will be sent to your LSTM e-mail address and also posted on Brightspace.
+Information relating to your programme will normally be posted on Brightspace and/or sent to your LSTM e-mail address.
 Please let the Student Experience Officer know if you would like to post a notice that may be of interest to fellow students.